 -- Esther 4:14

-Will we stand with Israel and our people TODAY or will we stand with the Haman's of the world?
+- Will we stand united with the nation of Israel and our people TODAY or will we stand with the Haman's of the world?

 We each must decide.

 From the earliest days of our People there have always been those determined to destroy us simply because we are Jews.
 This is very much the case today as Jew hatred is once again heating up and becoming socially acceptable.
 Today we must be determined to survive as a people against all the odds; the Jewish WILL live on.
 This is the message of Purim: